-The Committee reviewed existing outreach projects, including 2017 District efforts (Appendix J), to ensure that the topics and messages are adequately presented.
+The Committee reviewed existing outreach projects, including 2018 District efforts (Appendix J), to ensure that the topics and messages are adequately presented.
 The Committee also identified a number of future outreach projects to be included in the PPI.
-These projects will be implemented in 2018.
+These projects will be implemented in 2019.
 Current and recommended outreach projects are found on the PPI spreadsheet (Appendix E).
 Appendix E includes additional tables specific to each target audience or target area.

 Gaps in coverage identified in the Flood Insurance Coverage Assessment (FIA) include renters and locally mapped Special Studies floodplains.
-The District will revise its outreach methods and materials to provide information on flood insurance availability to a larger audience of flood prone area renters and owners.
-Additional insurance information is already included in the water bill inserts (OP42).
-Outreach to these audiences will be expanded through a booklet that covers all 10 topics and new employee brochures (OP48, OP49, and OP52).
+The District has revised its outreach methods and materials to provide information on flood insurance availability to a larger audience of flood prone area renters and owners.
+Insurance information is included in outreach projects including (OP42, OP 48, OP49, OP52 and OP55.